CU-PWFA/GaussBean/README.md

 # Welcome to GaussBean!

-## A *GAUSS*ian *BE*am *AN*alysis package, originally made for analysis of passive plasma lens data in the CU WARG group.
+## A *GAUSS*ian *BE*am *AN*alysis repository, originally made for analysis of passive plasma lens data in the CU WARG group.

 ### Before Installing

-Before you try to install GaussBean, make sure that you have Anaconda (or some fork of Anaconda, such as Miniconda or Mamba) installed.
+Before you try to install GaussBean, make sure that you have Anaconda (or some fork of Anaconda, like Miniconda or Mamba) installed.
 Instructions on how to install each of those are given at the links below:

 Anaconda: https://docs.anaconda.com/free/anaconda/install/index.html \
 Miniconda: https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html \